 Nimbio devices come with a pre-installed sim card that connects to the strongest available local cell network.
 This means that nearly any gate or electronic lock can be connected.
 Gates in remote locations with no WiFi coverage can be controlled via cellular network.

 Whether it’s support for self driving deliveries or the latest security patch, Nimbio servers push regular updates to the mobile device software.
 This means that Nimbio device owners can be sure that they will continue to have access to the newest and most secure features available, no matter when their hardware was installed.

 A Nimbio “master” key allows community residents to create and share all types of keys other than master keys.
 Master key holders can create, share, or revoke an unlimited number of keys, and have access to logs of all entries using keys created by that master key.

 The Nimbio box runs on an industry standard operating system called Linux.
 This means that as vulnerabilities arise in Linux itself, our servers will be able to send security updates to the box on a regular basis.
 For a hacker to defeat our box, they will have to have cracked Linux, in which case opening gates is not going to be high on an attacker’s list of targets.

 Nimbio offers the ability to link multiple gates/access points to a single key.
 Keys in communities that have multiple gates will have multiple open buttons, each of which control a different gate.

 As long as the door for the Pool/Gym/Laundry Room is controlled by an electronic lock, Nimbio can be configured to provide access to that door.
 Communities that wish to offer this to residents will have multiple open buttons for each access point.
-Restrictions for each individual access point can be configured by the HOA/Property Manager.
+Restrictions for each individual access point can be configured by the gate owner/administrator.